How-to Process Cattail Leaves for Weaving

 Separating the individual leaves from the stalk butt.

-When you get the leaves home, separate each leaf from stock grouping at the base.
+When you get the leaves home, separate each leaf from the stock grouping at the base.
 Lay them out flat on some screen material that you have attached to a 2 x 4 framework or lay them on old screen doors or something else where the air can circulate around them.

 Elevate the screens off the ground on sawhorses, and position them horizontally for good air circulation.
 If you can get them up in the rafters of the garage and they are supported well to keep from bending, this also works well as a drying area.